bentoml/BentoML/docs/source/guides/logging.rst

 In addition we provide the following parameters that can enabled or disabled in each log line.
 Each of these parameters comes from the http headers in the requests and response.

-- `request_content_length`: Is the size of the content that is being received
+- `request_content_length` is the size of the content that is being received
-- `request_content_type`: Is the type of content in the request
+- `request_content_type` is the type of content in the request
-- `response_content_length`: Is the content length of the data that is being returned in the response
+- `response_content_length` is the content length of the data that is being returned in the response
-- `response_content_type`: Is the type of data being returned in the response
+- `response_content_type` is the type of data being returned in the response

 Model Runner Request Logging
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^